LSEG-API-Samples/Article.RDP.TypeScript.Node.FetchAPI/Development.md

 main()

 ```

+Please note that the API endpoints and credentials will be assigned to the application at run time with the environment variable.

 ### Sending Authentication Request with the Fetch API

 Then we create a function named ```authenRDP``` to send a login request message to the RDP Auth Token service.
 The function creates the JSON request message from the ```RDP_AuthToken_Type``` Type and then sends it to the RDP via Node native Fetch API as an HTTP POST message.